 Absences will only be authorised where a good reason is provided such as genuine illness or family emergencies.
-Absence for religious observance, as advised by the DfE, will be authorised.
+Absence for religious observance, as advised by the DfE, will be authorized for 3 days over the school year.

-Appointments should ideally be made outside of school hours.
+Routine appointments should ideally be made outside of school hours.